nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 [//]: # (_Details coming soon ..._)

-Clears all entries from the address book.
+Clears all entries from the ExpressLibrary.

 Format: `clear`